Continuous Advisory

 Point-in-time snapshots

-- New consultant every time means rebuilding context
+• New consultant every engagement means rebuilding context about your organisation

 Continuous Advisory